 The Group entered into an interest rate swap ("IRS") to hedge the cash flow risk in relation to the floating interest rate of a term loan as disclosed in Notes 25 and 28 to the financial statements.
-The IRS has the nominal value of RM27,692,148 (2020: RM161,322,774) and is settled monthly, consistent with the interest repayment schedule of the term loan.
+The IRS had the nominal value of RM27,692,148 as at 30 June 2021 and was settled monthly, consistent with the interest repayment schedule of the term loan.

-The following table indicates the periods in which the cash flows associated with the IRS are expected to occur and affect profit or loss:
+The following table indicated the periods in which the cash flows associated with the IRS were expected to occur and affect profit or loss:

-Carrying amount RM Expected cash flows RM Within one year RM One to five years RM Group 2021 Interest rate swap (26,074) (26,012) (26,173) 161 2020 Interest rate swap (493,887) (494,342) (494,342)
+Carrying amount RM Expected cash flows RM Within one year RM One to five years RM Group 2021 Interest rate swap (26,074) (26,012) (26,173) 161